cyber-murmel/amaranth-examples/template/README.md

 gtkwave template.gtkw
 ```

-You should see a mostly empty trace plot with only clock and reset running for 100ms.
+You should see a mostly empty trace plot with only the clock running for 100ms.
 ![screenshot of GTKWave](assets/template.png)

 ### Programming